10 Cool And Unusual Things To Do In Alabama In 2022

 8. Hit The Hub For Water Sports

-Explore the beautiful picnic areas and fishing piers, hit any of the award-winning eateries for a local brunch, and don’t forget to check out the Orange Beach Indian & Sea Museum for revisiting native American history.
+Additionally, don’t forget to check out the Orange Beach Indian & Sea Museum to revisit Native American history.

 9. Watch Out For The Wetumpka Impact Crater